HatHeadNinja/iag/README.md

-The goal of this projct is to get people to read the TRC Calls To Action.
+The goal of this project is to get people to read the TRC Calls To Action.

 User decides to generate a statement or select the Action button, which links the user to TRC CTA pdf.